unbibium/dcpu-cbmbasic/README.md

   * Integer variables like A%
 * Multi-dimensional arrays for all the above types
 * Garbage collection

+I've put some stub routines in unused commands for testing purposes:
+* LOAD will load an old chatbot program called ELIZA into memory.
+  You can then use RUN to execute it, or LIST to see the source code.
+* VERIFY will display a table that describes how program memory is currently being used.

 Just about anything else won't work, and may even crash the machine.
 Here's what's missing, in the rough order of when I'm going to add it: